What is a product team?

 At Crema we keep our teams small so that knowledge share is happening and stable progress is being made.
 We believe that keeping product teams small ultimately assures that the group stays agile and effective.

-What’s the difference between product teams and departments?
+What’s the difference between product teams & departments?

-Google defines a department as, “a division of a large organization such as a government, university, business, or shop, dealing with a specific subject, commodity, or area of activity.”
+Just look at Google's definition of a department: “a division of a large organization such as a government, university, business, or shop, dealing with a specific subject, commodity, or area of activity.”
 This definition exposes why departments are inherently problematic: they’re divisive.

 Departments typically silo individuals into separate groups, where they only interact with individuals who have similar skill sets.
 The trouble with companies basing their departments off of their people’s similarities is that it’s actually their people’s differences that make them thrive.